 Royal Botanic Garden

-Accommodation overviewOur four boutique properties located in Potts Point are just a short walk or train ride away from the centre of the Sydney CBD and Sydney Harbour.
+Accommodation overviewOur three boutique properties located in Potts Point are just a short walk or train ride away from the centre of the Sydney CBD and Sydney Harbour.
 They are also walking distance to the Royal Botanic Gardens, Woolloomooloo Wharf and Oxford Street.

 All properties are easily accessible from the Airport or the Sydney CBD, by taxi; by train – disembarking at Kings Cross Station; or by the airport shuttle buses that service the area.